pasientskyhosting/secure-mac-guide/README.md

 ### Back up everything
 Once keys are moved to hardware, they cannot be extracted again (otherwise, what would be the point?), so make sure you have made an encrypted backup before proceeding.

 We recommend to back up the keys to an encrypted USB device.
-You will need this backup incase you LOSE your Yubikey and need to create a new one
+You will need this backup in case you LOSE your YubiKey and need to create a new one

-# Configure Yubikey as smartcard
+# Configure YubiKey as SmartCard
-Plug in your Yubikey and enter the following command in a Terminal:
+Plug in your YubiKey and enter the following command in a Terminal:

 ```
 gpg --card-edit